-Designed by Fraser Brown MacKenna Architects, the new facility provides space for both vocational and academic learning for students aged 14+.
+Designed by Fraser Brown MacKenna Architects, the new facility at Futures Community College, Southend-on-Sea, provides space for both vocational and academic learning for students aged 14+.
 Neither an Academy nor part of the BSF programme, what started out as an innovative partnership between a local training provider and the local authority has found itself at the forefront of a renewed interest in skills based training in the UK.

 The 7,530sqm, £12m building is located on the site of the former Thorpe Bay School.
 The new Upper College building provides space for students aged 14+ and aims to bridge the gap between school and the workplace.
 The interaction between practical and theoretical learning lies at the heart of the new organisation – a key driver from the outset was therefore to find design solutions to overcome the obvious security concerns of mixing teenagers and adults, to enable the creation of a single, shared space.